cameron-wags/rainbow_csv.nvim/README.md

 vim from stdin.

-If autodetection mechanism was disabled or failed for some reason, you can specify csv delimiter manualy: execute command |:RainbowDelim| and character under the cursor will be used as csv delimiter for columns highlighting.
+If autodetection mechanism was disabled or failed for some reason, you can specify csv delimiter manualy: execute command `:RainbowDelim` and character under the cursor will be used as csv delimiter for columns highlighting.

 Another feature of Rainbow CSV is to provide information about current csv column.
 Column numbers are available for every csv data file.
-If csv data file columns have associated names, user can put them in a special |Header| file.
+If csv data file columns have associated names, user can put them in a special `Header` file.
-To get info about a column, press '<leader>d' combination.
+To get info about a column, press `<leader>d` combination.

 ###Header concept